 Truffle Pork Loin Roast

-Not only is this a fantastic dish to prepare for special occasions, but it costs much less than a beef rib roast.
-So, if you're looking for a delicious, yet economical alternative for a large gathering then this pork roast is sure to please.
+Not only is this a fantastic pork roast dish to prepare for special occasions, but it costs much less than a beef rib roast.
+So, if you're looking for a delicious, yet economical alternative for a large gathering, then consider this delectable pork roast.

 - 1 10 bone pork loin roast